learnlatex/learnlatex.github.io/en/help.md

    the resulting output or error log.

-   The editing features in Overleaf are far more extensive than on this site, and you may save your project in your overleaf account and return to it later.
+   The editing features in Overleaf are far more extensive than on this site, and you may save your project in your Overleaf account and return to it later.

 3. If you have a TeX system installed locally, then you may copy the